-Infopeople webinars are supported in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
+This material has been created for the Infopeople Project [infopeople.org], and has been supportec in part by the U.S. Institute of Museum and Library Services under the provisions of the Library in part by the 0.3.
+Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
 This material is licensed under a Creative Commons 3.0 Share & Share-Alike license.
 Use of this material should credit the author and funding source.